Retirement Depot Calculator

 Three main differences: (1) Subsidies – The Retirement Depot receives Grundzulage, Kinderzulage, and potentially a tax saving via Günstigerprüfung.
 A standalone ETF savings plan receives no subsidies.
 (2) Taxation – ETF savings plan: 30% partial exemption (Teilfreistellung) + saver's allowance (Sparerpauschbetrag) during the accumulation phase.
 Retirement Depot: tax-free during accumulation, but withdrawals are taxed at the retirement income tax rate.
 (3) Flexibility – An ETF savings plan can be cancelled at any time.
 With the Retirement Depot, all subsidies must be repaid upon early withdrawal.
 Our calculator automatically shows which option performs better in your scenario.

-During unemployment or parental leave, pausing contributions creates no obligations and no penalties – you can simply pause the AVD.
+During unemployment or parental leave, pausing contributions creates no obligations and no penalties – you can simply pause the depot.
 Government subsidies are only granted for contributions actually made.
-A subsidy-damaging withdrawal only occurs when dissolving the depot before age 62, not when simply pausing contributions.
+A subsidy-damaging withdrawal only occurs when dissolving the depot before age 65, not when simply pausing contributions.
 Whether paused years can be back-funded will be regulated by the implementation laws.

 The Altersvorsorgedepot is completely independent of the statutory pension insurance (gesetzliche Rentenversicherung, GRV).
-AVD contributions have no effect on the amount of your statutory pension, and later AVD payouts are not offset against your GRV pension.
+Retirement Depot contributions have no effect on the amount of your statutory pension, and later depot payouts are not offset against your GRV pension.
 However, both income sources in retirement are added together for calculating your personal income tax rate.
-The higher your total retirement income, the higher the tax rate on AVD withdrawals – this should be considered when setting the retirement tax rate in the calculator above.
+The higher your total retirement income, the higher the tax rate on depot withdrawals – this should be considered when setting the retirement tax rate in the calculator above.

-The costs of the Altersvorsorgedepot consist of two parts: (1) AVD depot fees charged by the provider – these are not yet finalized but are expected to be 0.0–0.3% per year.
+The costs of the Altersvorsorgedepot consist of two parts: (1) Depot fees charged by the provider – these are not yet finalized but are expected to be 0.0–0.3% per year.
 (2) ETF costs (TER) – typically 0.1–0.5% per year, depending on the chosen fund.
+The statutory cost cap for the standard product is 1.0% effective costs per year.
 For comparison: Riester products often cost 1.0–2.5% per year.
-Our calculator lets you freely adjust the AVD costs (default: 0.4%), so you can model different provider scenarios.
+Our calculator lets you freely adjust the depot costs (default: 1.0%), so you can model different provider scenarios.

 Yes, eligibility is based on employment status in Germany (mandatory pension insurance contributions), not citizenship.
 EU citizens, permanent residents, and anyone employed under German social security can qualify.
 The key requirement is that you are subject to mandatory contributions to the German statutory pension insurance (gesetzliche Rentenversicherung).
 If you are employed in Germany with a standard employment contract, you are generally eligible regardless of nationality.

-The AVD is independent of foreign pension systems.
+The Retirement Depot is independent of foreign pension systems.
 Contributions don't reduce your home country pension.
-However, tax treaties may affect how AVD withdrawals are taxed if you retire abroad.
+However, tax treaties may affect how depot withdrawals are taxed if you retire abroad.
 Consult a cross-border tax advisor for your specific situation.
 Note that if you leave Germany before retirement and dissolve the depot early, you would need to repay all received subsidies.
 Some bilateral social security agreements may also affect your overall retirement planning.

 GoodShare is the budget app for couples and families: Track your monthly retirement savings rate, share budget categories with your partner, and keep all savings goals in sight.